 - Make sure to remove your makeup and clean your skin before going to bed.

 - Use your fingertips to apply a gentle cleanser.
 Avoid using a mesh sponge or washcloth because they can irritate your skin and make inflammation worse.

 - Use gentle, alcohol-free products.
 Avoid products that can irritate your skin, such as toners and exfoliants.

 - Avoid makeup containing oil.

-- Take a shower after exercising.
+- Take a shower after exercising or heavy sweating.

 - Avoid wearing tight-fitting clothing.

 - Eat a well-balanced diet with a minimal amount of refined sugars and fats.

 It’s very common to have acne before your period.
 One possible cause is the hormonal fluctuations that happen during the menstrual cycle.
 Increased progesterone during the middle of your cycle may stimulate the secretion of sebum, and increased testosterone before your period can make it worse.
 These hormonal fluctuations can lead to premenstrual acne as your pores become clogged with excess oil, dirt, and dead skin cells.
 Bacteria can get into the clogged pores and cause an infection.
 Premenstrual acne can cause whiteheads, blackheads, papules, pustules, nodules, and cysts.